Mark Mathias Player Props: Pirates vs. Astros

 - Mathias hit .247 with three doubles, six home runs and nine walks.

-- Mathias drove in a run in 12 of 30 games last year, with multiple RBIs in five of them.
-He drove in three or more runs in two games.
+- Mathias drove in a run in 12 of 30 games last season (40.0%), including five occasions when he drove in multiple runs (16.7%).
+He had three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.